Esgorotg666/ChordDice/GOOGLE_PLAY_DEPLOYMENT.md

 Every time you push code to GitHub, your app will automatically:
 - ✅ Build the React web app
-- ✅ Generate Android APK (for testing)
+- ✅ Generate signed Android APK (for testing)
-- ✅ Generate Android App Bundle (AAB for Google Play)
+- ✅ Generate signed Android App Bundle (AAB for Google Play)
+- ✅ Verify both APK and AAB are properly signed
 - ✅ Make files available for download

 ## 📱 Publishing Steps